 There are lots of advantages to taking part in an exchange scheme.
-You could discover a new culture and live in a new country, as well as learn a new language and experience new teaching practices and approaches to political science and international relations.
+You could discover a new culture and live in a new country while experiencing new teaching practices and approaches to politics and international relations.

-You’ll also acquire a fresh perspective on your subject matter that significantly improves your performance in your final year.
+You’ll also acquire a fresh perspective on your subject matter that can significantly improve your performance in your final year.